Top Things to Do in Sri Lanka With a Toddler

 Skip the glass bottom boat tours.
 Constantly looking down made our toddler dizzy and the coral reefs off of Hikkaduwa are severely damaged and not worth the hefty prices quoted to tourists.

-Built by the Portuguese in the late16th century and fortified by the Dutch from the 17th to 19th centuries, the Galle Fort (top) is a UNSECO World heritage site and one of the most historically significant monuments on the southern coast.
+Built by the Portuguese in the late16th century and fortified by the Dutch from the 17th to 19th centuries, the Galle Fort (left) is a UNSECO World heritage site and one of the most historically significant monuments on the southern coast.
 The Dutch architecture has been beautifully preserved (even after the 2004 Tsunami) and it sheds light on the European influence on Lankan culture.

 We arrived in the evening, but still had time to enjoy ocean views from the lighthouse, tour the museum and churches and watch a beautiful sunset before stopping for a snack at Pedlar’s Inn, a stylish café inside the fort.